Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 # Installation:

 Download source code; in MAS's 'Game' directory (calongside the "Mod_assets" folder and all the scripts for MAS), make sure there is a 'Submods' folder (Create if needed.)
-Make sure SCL is in a folder of it's own inside the 'Submods' folder.
+Unzip the source code in this folder and Make sure SCL is in a folder of it's own inside the 'Submods' folder.

+The end result is that your directory has a 'game' folder; in it a 'submods' folder; and then a folder containing the contents of this submod.

 Auto-updater version requires Booplicate's [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin) otherwise you will encounter a error upon booting up the game.